 For further details click SA.

 You can drive in Tasmania on your overseas licence if you are a visitor or have a temporary visa (e.g. international students, working, holiday) or have a permanent visa that has not been issued more than 3 months.
 You may drive in Tasmania for up to 3 months from the date your permanent visa was issued if your overseas licence is current and you carry it while driving.
-If your overseas licence is not in English, you must also carry either an International Driving Permit or an English translation of your licence by a person accredited to translate.
+If your overseas licence is not in English, you must also carry either an International Driving Permit or an English translation of your license by a person accredited to translate.

 You must get a Tasmanian licence within 3 months of a permanent residency visa being issued.
 If you don't, you will be driving unlicensed.